106th Infantry Regiment (United States): Interwar period

+The 51st Pioneer Infantry arrived at the port of New York on 4 July 1919 on the USS Wilhelmina and was demobilized on 8 July 1919 at Camp Upton, New York.
+It was reorganized from 28 March–17 June 1921 by consolidation with, and redesignation as, the 10th Infantry, New York National Guard.
+The regimental headquarters was federally recognized on 22 May 1922 at Albany, New York.
+The regiment was attached to the 27th Division's 54th Infantry Brigade on 15 September 1923 for command, control, and administration, and was relieved from attachment to the 54th Infantry Brigade on 26 January 1927 and assigned to the separate 93rd Infantry Brigade.
+The 2nd Battalion was called up to perform flood relief work near Binghamton, New York, 18–20 March 1936.
+The regiment conducted annual summer training most years at Camp Smith, 1921–39.

-The 106th Infantry that served in World War II traces its lineage to the 53rd Pioneer Infantry (the former 47th New York Infantry Regiment) that served in World War I. The unit was reorganized in the New York National Guard from March to June 1921 by consolidation with the 10th New York Infantry Regiment, and assigned to the nondivisional 93rd Infantry Brigade.
-As nondivisional infantry brigades did not factor into US mobilization plans in 1940, the unit was relieved from the brigade on 1 June 1940, and was assigned to the 27th Division on 1 September 1940.
+As nondivisional infantry brigades did not factor into US mobilization plans in 1940, the unit was relieved from the brigade on 1 June 1940, and was assigned to the 27th Division's 53rd Infantry Brigade in place of the converted first 106th Infantry on 1 September 1940.
 The 10th New York was ordered into federal service on 15 October 1940.
 The regiment was made up of recruits from Upstate New York, divided into 12 companies, with 4 companies per battalion.
 Companies A, B, C, and D were recruited from Albany.
-Companies E and F came from Binghamton.
+Companies E and H came from Binghamton.
 Companies F, G, I, and K were recruited from Walton, Oneonta, Mohawk, and Oneida respectively and Companies L and M were filled with soldiers from Utica.
-Additional Regimental troops were drawn from Catskill, Hudson, and Rome.
+Additional regimental troops were drawn from Catskill, Hudson, and Rome.
 The regiment moved to Fort McClellan, Alabama on 23 October.
 On 11 December 1940, the 10th New York was redesignated the 106th Infantry.

 World War II

-Due to the restructuring of the United States Army in the early 1940s, the Square Division concept gave way to the Triangular division concept (where three infantry regiments were supported by more versatile elements rather than relying solely on infantry firepower), the 108th Infantry Regiment was released from the 27th Infantry Division's command and was sent to the 40th Infantry Division, and the 106th was itself sent to Hawaii independent of the rest of the division on 10 March 1942.
+Due to the restructuring of the United States Army in the early 1940s, the square division concept gave way to the triangular division concept (where three infantry regiments were supported by more versatile elements rather than relying solely on infantry firepower), the 108th Infantry Regiment was reassigned from the 27th Infantry Division to the 40th Infantry Division, and the 106th was itself sent to Hawaii independent of the rest of the division on 10 March 1942.
 It was attached to the V Amphibious Corps on 14 December 1943.

 Majuro and Eniwetok

-The 2nd Battalion (2-106), occupied Majuro Atoll on February 1, 1944 against no resistance, and remained there until it was sent to Oahu for training on 5 March 1944.
-The 1st and 3rd Battalions (1-106 and 3-106) were sent to capture the island of Eniwetok on 19 February 1944.
+The 2nd Battalion (2-106), occupied Majuro Atoll on 1 February 1944, against no resistance, and remained there until it was sent to Oahu for training on 5 March 1944.
+The 1st and 3rd Battalions (1-106 and 3–106) were sent to capture the island of Eniwetok on 19 February 1944.
 1-106 made a beach assault against weak Japanese resistance, but became bogged down inland where enemy resistance increased in intensity.
-3-106, alongside the 22nd Marine Regiment, arrived to reinforce 1-106 and the island was secured on 21 February.
+3–106, alongside the 22nd Marine Regiment, arrived to reinforce 1-106 and the island was secured on 21 February.